david-nicholson/recipe/README.md

 The feature files also acted as the test scenarios and allowed basic test scenarios to be laid down based on behaviour, followed by more advanced/edge cases.

-Once the application's behaviour were in place I then very basically styled the app.
+Once the application's behaviour was in place I then very basically styled the app.